Do you drink enough water per day? Or, have you been drinking way more than required?

 Basil has anti-inflammatory properties that can prevent inflammation, making your skin look younger.
 The flavonoids present in basil also protect the skin from damage.
 Drink water infused with basil leaves for best results.

 Squeeze lemon juice on your bowl of fruit, or your salad and as a finishing touch to your curries.
 Lemon juice has vitamin C, which is known to boost collagen and clean the liver.
-A clean liver results in cleaner and brighter looking skin.
+Clean liver results in cleaner and brighter looking skin.

 Ginger, as we all know, has multiple benefits.
 Adding ginger to your tea, boiling it and drinking the concoction, or adding to your food, can help with digestion and inflammation.